 Measles

 The disease begins acutely.
-The temperature rises to 38-40 C. A dry, unproductive cough begins abruptly, a runny nose appears.
+The temperature rises to 38-40 C. A dry, unproductive cough begins abruptly, and a runny nose appears.
 The child sneezes frequently.
 The voice becomes hoarse.
 A specific condition such as photophobia appears.

 In addition to catarrhal phenomena, there is: